YahiaElTai/ms-commerce/docs/INFRASTRUCTURE_PROVISIONING_ON_GCP.md

 1. Create GCP project and connect a billing account via the Console

+2. Add required environment variables for CI.
+Docs can be found [here](../.circleci/README.md)

+3. Make sure the secrets are encrypted using the newly created KMS key

-2. point your domain name to ingress load balancer external IP address.
+4. point your domain name to ingress load balancer external IP address.

 All other steps required are handled via Terraform in [this file](../infra/terraform/main.tf)